soarbear/lite_serial_ros/README.md

 lite_serial_ros(lite_serial_node) is a experiment package(node) to echo binary data with opposite device, performing CRC check to Rx data.
 At the same time, as a comparison we run another prgram with non-blocking mode based on pyserial library.
 As a result of the comparison, almost the same results were obtained.
-The Rx time includes reading/writing one of opposite device, reading one of lite_serial_ros, CRC check of lite_serial_node.
-So, the Rx time(around 0.7-0.8ms) is longer than Tx one(0.2-0.3ms).
+The Rx latency includes reading/writing one of opposite device, reading one of lite_serial_ros, CRC check of lite_serial_node.
+So, the Rx latency(around 0.7-0.8ms) is longer than Tx one(0.2-0.3ms).

 The python code(python_serial_test.py) is uploaded to github as well.